 You must have lived in Georgia for at least six months prior to filing a divorce action.

-The length of time a case takes to reach resolution is entirely dependent on the facts and circumstances in that case.
+The length of time a case takes to reach a resolution is entirely dependent on the facts and circumstances in that case.
 Uncontested cases – cases in which there are absolutely no disagreements as to any issues in the divorce – can be resolved rather quickly.
 But contested cases involving custody or the division of substantial assets can take much longer to resolve.

-Additionally, each party’s respective approach toward litigation (cooperative, difficult, just out to make the other party mad, etc.) always influences the time a case takes to reach a final resolution.
+Additionally, each party’s respective approach toward litigation (cooperative, difficult, just out to make the other party mad, etc.) always influences the time a case takes to reach a final resolution

 Do I have to go to court?

-If you case can be resolved in an uncontested manner – be it on a temporary or final basis – you would not likely have to go to court.
+If your case can be resolved in an uncontested manner – be it on a temporary or final basis – you would not likely have to go to court.
 Some courts, however, will require a party to appear at the conclusion of an uncontested case (where the parties have entered into a Settlement Agreement) to swear under oath to the elements of the divorce.